Shirodkar-Shubham-GitHub/Django_Data_Analysis/README.md

 # Django Data Analysis

 ## Overview
-This web application allows users to upload CSV files, perform data analysis using pandas and numpy, and visualize the results on the web interface.
+This web application allows users to upload CSV files, perform data analysis using pandas and matplotlib, and visualize the results on the web interface.

 ## Setup Instructions
 1. Clone the repository: